mindmotivate/multicloudclass/AWS-LB-Tutorial.md

 This process ensures that all traffic to the backend servers is routed through the load balancer.
 This helps to improve the security and reliability of the backend servers.

-> Note: The load balancer can be configured to use *HTTPS* instead of *HTTP*.
+> *Note: The load balancer can be configured to use *HTTPS* instead of *HTTP*.
 This is a more secure way to communicate with the backend servers.
-However, it will > require the backend servers to be configured with SSL certificates.
+However, it will > require the backend servers to be configured with SSL certificates.*

-# But what if one of the Backend Servers wants to communicate witht the WWW?:
+# But what if one of the Backend Servers wants to communicate with the world wide web?:

 Glad you you asked!
 This is where the NAT Gateway comes into play.
 NAT stands for Network Address Translation.
 It is a method of mapping an IP address space into another by modifying network address information in the IP header of packets while they are in transit across a traffic routing device.